xGabrielR/Price-Elasticity/README.md

 ---

-The main ideia is to use AWS with Kubernetes and other Open Source Tools.
-All tools is deployed using Hashicorp Terraform.
+The main ideia is to use develop a architecture with AWS, Kubernetes and other Open Source Tools.
+All tools (aws service and kubernetes deployments) is deployed using Hashicorp Terraform.

 <img src="assets/workflow.png">